-On November 15, the City Commission will hold a public hearing to resolve the issues raised in LUBA's opinion in MNA v.
+On November 15, the City Commission held a public hearing to resolve the issues raised in LUBA's opinion in MNA v.
 City of Oregon City, LUBA Nos.
 2017-052/054.
-Though anyone is allowed to testify, the City Commission's review should be limited to arguments related to the three items identified above and no new evidence is allowed.
-After hearing testimony from the public limited to these three issues, the City Commission's decision will become the City's final decision and is appealable to LUBA within twenty-one days of when it becomes final.
+After hearing testimony from the public limited to these three issues, the City Commission deliberated and provided a tentative approval to adopt staff's findings with a request that staff provides updated findings for approval at the December 6, 2017 City Commission meeting.